sk27199/Jumping-Game/README.md

 # Challenges and Learning Outcomes

-One of the biggest challenge I faced was making the collision accurate as the image included a transparent background so that would mean that the collision would happen with a space between both characters.
+One of the biggest challenge I faced was making the collision accurate as the image included a transparent background so that would mean that the collision would happen within the space between both characters.
 To combat this I adjusted hitboxes rather than relying on the image boundaries as I had kept changing the characters so the sizes of the images were different so adjusting hitboxes made more sense.

 Another challenge I faced was ensuring the bombs are spawned at appropraite distances.
 I implemented spacing logic to prevent unfair overlaps and improve gameplay flow.